rhagarty/techxchange-shared-cache-lab/README.md

 	>**IMPORTANT**: Leave this `podman stats` command running for the other parts of this lab so you can keep watching the statistics for the containers you use.

-6. Hit `control-c` to stop the server that you started in Step 3.
+6. Return to the workshop container and hit `control-c` to stop the server that you started in Step 3.

   	**Optional**: Start and stop the server (Step 3 and 6) a few times to get a feeling for how the startup time and memory consumption varies in different server instances.